How to Choose a Web Designer

 A Note on Copywriting

 You may find a designer who can also help you with the text for your website but don’t count on it.
-Be prepared to write the text yourself, or hire a professional copywriter.
+Be prepared to do your own copywriting, or hire a professional copywriter.
 Copywriters charge per page, sometimes up to $500 a page ($5,000 for a 10-page website.)

 Consider a hybrid solution: get advice about simple website copywriting principles from an internet marketing consultant, then you write the text.
 Have the consultant edit the text to make sure that it works on the web.